Bibiana of Rome

-Saint Bibiana (Bibiane, Viviana, or Vivian) is a Roman Virgin martyr.
+Bibiana of Rome (also sometimes Bibiane, Viviana, or Vivian) is an early Christian Virgin martyr.
 The earliest mention in an authentic historical authority occurs in the Liber Pontificalis, where the biography of Pope Simplicius (468–483) states that this pope "consecrated a basilica of the holy martyr Bibiana, which contained her body, near the 'palatium Licinianum'" (ed.
 Duchesne, I, 249).
 The Basilica of Santa Bibiana is dedicated to her.

 Legend

 According to legend, Bibiana was the daughter of a former prefect, Flavianus, who was banished by Julian the Apostate.
 His wife Dafrosa, and two daughters, Demetria and Bibiana, were also persecuted by Julian.
 Dafrosa and Demetria died a natural death and were buried by Bibiana in their own house; but Bibiana was tortured and died as a result of her sufferings.
 Two days after her death a priest named John buried Bibiana near her mother and sister in her home, the house being later transformed into a church.
 It is evident that the legend seeks to explain in this way the origin of the church and the presence in it of the bodies of the above-mentioned confessors.
 The account contained in the martyrologies of the ninth century is drawn from the legend.